GabrielLunesu/AdNavi/backend/test-results/qa_test_results-phase-5-2.md

 ## Test 39: What time on average do i get the best cpc?

 **Answer**:
-> Last week, your average CPC was $0.47, which is right on par with the workspace average.
-That means you’re performing pretty consistently with others in your space.
-It's a solid spot to be in!
+> Last week, your CPC was $0.47, which is right on par with the average for your workspace.
+So, it looks like you’re performing at an average level—nothing to worry about, but there's definitely room to improve!

 **DSL**:
 ```json